Judwaa (TV series)

-Judwaa is a 2025 Pakistani television series directed by Furqan Adam and written by Fiza Jaffary and Orion Binte Arsalan.
-It stars Aina Asif, Reham Rafiq, Sabreen Hisbani, Shahood Alvi, Zhalay Sarhadi, Nadia Hussain, Adnan Raza Mir and Syed Mohammad Ahmed rounding out the ensemble cast.
-The story revolves around a family torn apart by misunderstandings; it aired on Hum TV from February 6, 2025 to May 23, 2025.
+Judwaa is a 2025 Pakistani television series directed by Furqan Adam and written by Fiza Jaffary and Orooj Binte Arsalan, It stars Aina Asif, Reham Rafiq, Sabreen Hisbani, Shahood Alvi, Zhalay Sarhadi, Nadia Hussain, Adnan Raza Mir and Syed Mohammad Ahmed rounding out the ensemble cast.
+The story revolves around a family torn apart by misunderstandings; it aired on Hum TV from 6 February 2025 to 23 May 2025.

 Premise

-Judwaa is the story of twin girls who share the same face but have contrasting personalities.
+Judwaa is the story of twin girls who have identical faces but contrasting personalities.
 One is gentle and reserved, while the other is bold and fearless.